Herbal3d/basil/Basiljs/js/MessagingDesign.md

 The message source creates that message with a FlatBuffer.Builder.
 It then passes that Builder to the flow layer.
-If the message contains a 'BTransportHdr' struct, the flow layer fills that structure with the approriate stuff.
+If the message contains a 'BTransportHdr' struct, the flow layer fills that structure with the appropriate stuff.
 If the 'BTransportHdr' struct contains a 'responseRequested' struct, it also remembers the response key and callback for handling the response.